VU-ASE/roverctl/README.md

 </div>
 <br/>

-**`roverctl` is a small terminal user interface (TUI) that provides you with everything you need to develop and work with ASE rover services and pipelines.
-Interaction is based on an active `roverd` instance, which comes preinstalled on your rover.**
+**`roverctl` is a small terminal user interface (TUI) that provides you with everything you need to develop and work with ASE Rover services and pipelines.
+Interaction is based on an active `roverd` instance, which comes preinstalled on your Rover.**